AlmeroSteyn/react-aria-live/README.md

 The library exports two components, namely `LiveAnnouncer` and `LiveMessage`.

 Wrap you React application in the `LiveAnnouncer` component.
-It will render a visually hidden message area in your application that can broadcast `aria-live` messages.
+It will render a visually hidden message area in your application that can broadcast `aria-live` messages. `LiveAnnouncer` is best placed as high up as possible in your component tree, as `ARIA Live Regions` are sensitive to changes to the HTML rendering these regions.
+Best results are obtained when the HTML is rendered only once when the application root component is mounted.

-Then you can use the `LiveMessage` component to send `polite` or `assertive` messages.
+Now you can use the `LiveMessage` component to send `polite` or `assertive` messages.
 Messages are only triggered when the bound `message` prop changes.

 ```
 import React, { Component } from 'react';